xtremestar123/fastmac-VNCgui/README.md

 Set your user ID in the secret `TELEGRAM_CHAT`.
 If you add the bot to a channel or group, you can also use the ID of a given channel or group.
 (Getting your user ID / chat ID is beyond scope of this document.)

-It's that easy, you'll get a ping from the bot when the VM is starting and a ping with the tcp:// info from ngrok.
+It's that easy, you'll get a ping from the bot when the VM is starting and a ping with the VNC user info from ngrok.

 ----
 # Lessons learned in my hacking this to bits: